JuninhoFreitas/useful-nodejs/README.md

 ## 🚀 About me
-I'm a Brazillian developer, focused on the backend and lover of NodeJs, i have a passion for contributing to the community and also for programming useful things.
+I'm a Brazilian developer, focused in backend and lover of NodeJs, I have a passion for contributing to the community and also for programming useful things.

 ps: @neverbackup is also me.

-#### Project creator:
+#### Maker of following projects:
 - MacacoBot, a cryptocurrency sniper bot
 - ChadBot & BlowfBot, Bots for telegram with crypto price change alerts